;

 Integration

-This stage is seldomly overlooked.
+This stage is seldom overlooked.
 However, it significantly impacts customer adoption and has a consequential economic impact on product definition and further development.
-Unlike the other creates constant feedback on the product and represents the customer voice in following iterations.
+Unlike the other stages, it creates constant feedback on the product and represents the customer voice in following iterations.

-Tailoring this stage with solid KPIs and good QA can bring invaluable business insights that can prevent spending in the areas that brings less revenue and focus on those which generate greater impact on the business – whether we talk about customer acquisition, better or smoother operation of faster delivery.
+Tailoring this stage with solid KPIs and good QA can bring invaluable business insights that can prevent spending in the areas that bring less revenue and focus on those which generate greater impact on the business – whether we talk about customer acquisition, better or smoother operation, or faster delivery.

 Figure06: Whole composition of Design at Scale Method™